 Finally, back in February, Eric decided to give Animal Ortho Care a chance.
-He was so worried about ensuring Sascha was getting a brace that fit properly that he wanted to take her to Animal Ortho Care’s Sterling, Va. office himself- either by registering her as a service animal and flying with her or renting an RV and taking a cross-country roadtrip with his canine crew.
-Derrick and Jenn reassured him they’d be able to work with a cast of her foot that his vet took.
+He was so worried about ensuring Sascha was getting a brace that fit properly that he wanted to take her to Animal Ortho Care’s office himself- either by registering her as a service animal and flying with her or renting an RV and taking a cross-country roadtrip with his canine crew.
+Jenn reassured him they’d be able to work with a cast of her foot that his vet took.

-By March he had her new custom carpal brace in hand.
+By March he had her new Custom Carpal Brace in hand.

 The first time she wore it, Sascha was a bit tentative, and Eric noticed her foot sliding back and up.
-He reached out to Derrick who knew right away how to fix the problem.
+He reached out to AOC who knew right away how to fix the problem.
 So he sent the brace back, it was shaved down a bit and shipped back to California.
 The entire process took three days and didn’t cost Eric anything extra.
 He said the brace itself cost half as much as the one he’d bought from the other company.

 Eric has since ordered a second brace to keep as a backup.

 Again, Eric fit it on Sascha.
 The device fit perfectly.
 The dog took off running only hesitating a little.
 The second time he put it on her, she ran even more.

 The entire Brady Bunch has benefitted from the devices, he said.
 Before, he’d take the dogs out to play but would have to bring them back inside after a half hour or so, fearful that Sascha would hurt herself.
 Now she can run an hour and a half and still be ready for more.

 “This brace has changed her life,” Eric says.
 “She hasn’t run like this since before the injury.”